 These days, everyone wants a customized engagement or wedding ring because anything less feels impersonal.
 You’ve got a boundless imagination.
 It’s time you found the custom-design to match it.

 So what’s possible?

 At Taylor & Hart, our rings are crafted in platinum, 18kt gold or a combination of both metals.
-Platinum is the preferred choice for admirers of white metals because of its long term durability, heft and low maintenance.
+Platinum engagement rings are the preferred choice for admirers of white metals because of their long term durability, heft and low maintenance.
 Platinum’s cool sheen is the perfect canvas for the icy brilliance of diamonds or the mesmerising vivacity of colored gemstones.
-An alternative white metal to platinum is 18kt white gold which is a superior choice for everyday wear but will need to be rhodium-plated every year (depending on wear and tear) to maintain its white and bright appearance.
+An alternative white metal to platinum is 18kt white gold engagement rings which is a superior choice for everyday wear but will need to be rhodium-plated every year (depending on wear and tear) to maintain its white and bright appearance.
 For those wanting a bit of color, 18kt gold comes in yellow and rose (pink) hues.
-The soft, blush color of 18kt rose gold complements every skin tone while the rich buttery shade of 18kt yellow gold is a classic choice for lovers of tradition.
+The soft, blush color of an 18kt rose gold engagement ring complements every skin tone while the rich buttery shade of an 18kt yellow gold engagement ring is a classic choice for lovers of tradition.